-- ❖ STUDENTS WITH SPECIAL NEEDS ARCHDIOCESAN policy # 5204 Catholic schools should attempt to address the special learning needs of students to the greatest possible extent within the parameters of the school's financial and human resources.
+- > STUDENTS WITH SPECIAL NEEDS ARCHDIOCESAN policy # 5204 Catholic schools should attempt to address the special learning needs of students to the greatest possible extent within the parameters of the school's financial and human resources.
 To do less than can be done in this regard is to be exclusive in a faith that is called to be universal.
 It is important that schools fairly evaluate both students' special needs and their own capabilities of addressing those needs.
 The goal of all efforts to address students' special learning needs should be successful mastery of the regular curriculum in the regular setting.
 Federal legislation prohibits schools from excluding otherwise qualified students who have disabilities, solely on the basis of their disability, if, with minor adjustments, the school could provide that student with an appropriate education.
-In the event that a school cannot meet a particular student's special learning needs with minor adjustments, the school should assist the family in finding appropriate alternatives so that the student's needs are ultimately met.
-Before admitting students with special needs, schools should consider their capability to make the adjustments necessary to meet the student's needs and to provide him/her with an appropriate education.
-Schools must obtain complete information from the student's parents and from all prior schools before determining what steps are necessary and feasible to meet the student's educational needs and whether the school can do so without undue risk to the student seeking admission or to other students or staff.
-When a special need becomes evident only after a student has already been admitted, schools must likewise obtain appropriate information related to the special need.
-School should then ascertain what is necessary to address the need and whether it is feasible for the school to meet the need.
-Failure of parents/guardians to supply pertinent information may result in denial of admission or discontinuation of enrollment. - Special Needs Records Archdiocesan policy # 5204.1 Schools should obtain current diagnostic evaluations and authorization to exchange information with specialists and agencies, in order to make informed decisions about admitting students with special needs and providing them with appropriate adjustments during their term of enrollment.
-These evaluations and related documents should be part of a student's cumulative record. - In order for school to implement the policies concerning the admission and education of students with special needs, school personnel must have access to the most complete and current information about the nature and extent of the special need and the adjustments recommended or required.
-Having this information prior to admitting a student known to have a special need will enable the principal to consider the capability of the school to provide the resources necessary to make adjustments for the students, as well as the ability to provide the student with an appropriate education.
-For students whose special need is identified and diagnosed after initial enrollment, it is similarly necessary for the school to have access to current diagnostic evaluations and recommended or required adjustments. - In order to obtain this information, principals should have parents/guardians sign a statement that authorizes the school to: receive diagnostic evaluations from specialists or agencies involved with the student; provide information to specialists or agencies for purposes of diagnosis or monitoring; exchange information with the specialists or agencies as necessary.
-The parents' willingness to accept the financial responsibilities of attending the school. - ❖ REGISTRATION PROCESS Archdiocesan policy # 4103 The principal, according to the admission policies established by the pastor and/or the board, will register students to the school according to the norms set by the parish board of education, the Archdiocesan Board of Education and accepted educational procedures. - > The registration process includes: - completion of a registration form;

-- verification of the date of birth by a review of the birth certificate or baptismal certificate; - verification of the dates of other sacramental celebrations; - verification of custody arrangements in cases in which the parents of the student are divorced.
+In the event that a school cannot meet a particular student's special learning needs with minor adjustments\, the school should assist the family in finding appropriate alternatives so that the student's needs are ultimately - Special Needs Records Archdiocesan policy # 5204.1 Schools should obtain current diagnostic evaluations and authorization to exchange information with specialists and agencies, in order to make informed decisions about admitting students with special needs and providing them with appropriate adjustments during their term of enrollment.
+These evaluations and related documents should be part of a student's cumulative record. - ➤ REGISTRATION PROCESS Archdiocesan policy # 4103 The principal, according to the admission policies established by the pastor and/or the board, will register students to the school according to the norms set by the parish board of education, the Archdiocesan Board of Education and accepted educational procedures. - The registration process includes: - o completion of a registration form; - verification of the date of birth by a review of the birth certificate or baptismal certificate; - o verification of the dates of other sacramental celebrations; - verification of custody arrangements in cases in which the parents of the student are divorced.
 (A copy of the portion of the divorce decree, which verifies custody arrangements, must be provided.)

-❖ GRADE LEVELS
+> GRADE LEVELS

-- > Grades PRE-K thru 5 are self-contained classrooms. - Grades 4 and 5 will switch classrooms to receive instruction in Social Studies and Science. - ➤ Grades 6, 7 and 8 will follow a Departmental concept where students move from room to room.
+- Grades PRE-K thru 5 are self-contained classrooms. - Grades 4 and 5 will switch classrooms to receive instruction in Social Studies and Science. - Grades 6, 7 and 8 will follow a Departmental concept where students move from room to room.
 There will be specific blocks of time for Language Arts (Reading, English, Spelling), Math, Religion, etc. The teachers will be teaching subjects in their areas of expertise.